avraham-bernstein/avraham-bernstein.github.io/index.md

 <p>
 <details markdown="1"><summary>3) The reason why [HaShem]( https://www.myjewishlearning.com/article/hashem/ ) chose the Jews, along with _His_ primary directive to the Jewish People [to keep the ways of _HaShem_, to execute righteousness and justice (Gen. 18:19)]( https://mechon-mamre.org/p/pt/pt0118.htm )</summary>
 * In our time (i.e. 2025) the world is witnessing (1) the fulfillment of this directive when the Jewish People who [dwells alone (Num.
 23:9)]( https://mechon-mamre.org/p/pt/pt0423.htm ) in this world will [rise up like a lioness (Num.
 23:24)]( https://mechon-mamre.org/p/pt/pt0423.htm ) to devour evil, and (2) the moral bankruptcy of the _Abrahamic_ "supercessionist" (aka replacement) theologies.
 * The supercessionists have a highly flawed understanding of "ethical monotheism".
 Islam, while being monotheistic, worships [A God Who Hates]( https://en.wikipedia.org/wiki/A_God_Who_Hates ).
 The _Quran_ openly states that their god sanctions murder, pillaging, piracy, and slavery.
-Christians (especially Catholics), with their highly suspect monotheistic credentials, i.e. their belief in the "trinity", [fundamentally cannot accept that ethical behavior requires adherence to God's laws in the _Torah_]( https://biblehub.com/topical/t/the_danger_of_legalism.htm ), and cannot accept that evil often requires force to be eradicated.
+Also see their recent [theological support of Oct.
+7](https://www.israelnationalnews.com/news/412351).
+While Christians (especially Catholics), with their highly suspect monotheistic credentials, i.e. their belief in the "trinity", [fundamentally cannot accept that ethical behavior requires adherence to God's laws in the _Torah_]( https://biblehub.com/topical/t/the_danger_of_legalism.htm ), and cannot accept that evil often requires force to be eradicated.
 </details>

 4) Summary of the 1961 debate between Israeli Ambassador Rav Yaakov Herzog and Oxford historian Arnold Toynbee whether or not the Jewish People are in a state of [Fossil or Ferment]( https://www.sefaria.org.il/Judaism%3B_Fossil_or_Ferment%2C_Preface.1?lang=en )